101 Cooking For Two

 Pro Tips

-4. DO NOT SKIP CHECKING THE PASTA early, part way through the cooking, and closer to the end.
-Many kinds of pasta will go from undercooked to overcooked rapidly.
+4. DO NOT SKIP CHECKING THE PASTA EARLY, midway, and near the end.
+Many pastas go from undercooked to overcooked fast.

 Your Own Private Notes